Tips for Making the Very Best Cookies.

 Since it's early in the month, you might be wanting some Tips on Packing and Shipping Cookies for the holidays.
 If you're sending cookies to friends and family here and overseas (military), you'll want to get started.
 I've put together a few helpful hints, and I welcome any other tips that have worked for you.
 There are many ways to actually send cookies--USPS, FedEx, UPS.

 Tips on how to Pack Cookies to Ship.

-Start with the right type of cookie.
-That's key.
+Starting with the right type of cookie is the key.

 Cookies to avoid:

 Fragile, buttery cookies that could end up as

 Cookies with jam or cream-filled

 Cookies that will be smudged or broken if stacked together.